adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 ## Deref-based
 [deref-based]: #deref-based

-Unstable Rust contains an implementation of arbitrary self types based around the `Deref` trait.
+Unstable Rust contains an implementation of arbitrary self types based around the `Deref<Target=T>` trait.
+Naturally, that trait provides a means to create a `&T`.

 However, if it's OK to create a reference `&T`, you _probably don't need this feature_.
 You can probably simply use `&self` as your receiver type.